WILLIAM ALFRED WILLIAMSON 1878–1982

 His memoir of the Boer War can be found on notjacobitescots.blogspot.com

 Aged 32 employed as a town postman living with wife Phoebe 26 born in Eastwood and daughter Phoebe Grace 7 months.
-They lived at 23 Dunstead Road, Langley Mill in a 5 roomed house.
+They lived at 23 Dunstead Road, Langley Mill in a house with 5 rooms

 Military Service from 1914